 For information regarding our risks please refer to Note 11 and 12 and the chapter "Interim Management Report", specifically the Forward-looking statements and the Macroeconomic and sector-specific environment in this report.
-For additional information please see chapter E "Report on Risk and Opportunities" on pages 39-52 in the Group Management Report of the Consolidated Financial Statements as of December 31, 2016 in accordance with section 315a HGB.
+For additional information please see chapter E "Report on Risk and Opportunities" on pages 39-52 in the Group Management Report of the Consolidated Financial Statements as of December 31, 2016 in accordance with section 315 a HGB (in the version in force before April 19, 2017).